nolanlawson/fuite/README.md

 }
 ```

-Your `myScenario.js` can export several `async function`s.
+Your `myScenario.mjs` can export several `async function`s.
 Here's what they do:

-### setup
+### `setup` function

-The `setup` function takes a Puppeteer [page][] as input and returns undefined.
+The `setup` function takes a Puppeteer [Page][] as input and returns undefined.
 It runs before each `iteration`, or before `createTests`.
 This is a good place to log in, if your webapp requires a login.

 If this function is not defined, then no setup code will be run.

+Note that there is also a [`--setup` flag](#setup) flag.
+If defined, it will override the `setup` function defined in a scenario.

-### createTests
+### `createTests` function

-The `createTests` function takes a Puppeteer [page][] as input and returns an array of _test data objects_ representing the tests to run, and the data to pass for each one.
+The `createTests` function takes a Puppeteer [Page][] as input and returns an array of _test data objects_ representing the tests to run, and the data to pass for each one.
 This is useful if you want to dynamically determine what tests to run against a page (for instance, which links to click).

 If `createTests` is not defined, then the default tests are `[{}]` (a single test with empty data).